Best Foods to Eat for Gut Health

 3. Processed and Refined Foods

-Research studies have found that alcoholism changes the intestinal microbiome.
-However, research is lacking on the effect of moderate alcohol consumption on gut bacteria and how the polyphenols in red wine interact with the gut.
-If you enjoy drinking, be sure to do so in moderation, which is one drink per day for women and two for men.
+Research studies, like the 2022 review published in Frontiers in Cellular and Infection Microbiology, have found that alcoholism negatively impacts the intestinal microbiome.
+And while research is scant on the effects of moderate alcohol consumption on gut bacteria, one 2021 study published in Frontiers in Cardiovascular Medicine suggests that moderate alcohol intake might have a positive influence on both the gut microbiome and cardiovascular disease.
+If you enjoy drinking, be sure to do so in moderation, which is one drink per day for females and two for males.